We’re an eclectic bunch at team Razor.

 in the office over video calls.

-Like us, you probably have some extra time on your hands while under lockdown.
+Like us, you probably have some extra time on your hands while isolating.
 Take a look back at our previous recommendations for ideas on how to pass the time.